SN 35.28. It Burns

 Mendicants, as a learned noble disciple, when you see this, you get disillusioned with the sense of sight, with sights, with sight-consciousness, with sense impressions of sight, and with any sensation coming from sense impressions of sight—whether pleasant, painful, or neutral.
 You get disillusioned with the sense of hearing, with sounds, with hearing-consciousness, with sense impressions of hearing, and with any sensation coming from sense impressions of hearing—whether pleasant, painful, or neutral.
 You get disillusioned with the sense of smell, with smells, with smell-consciousness, with sense impressions of smell, and with any sensation coming from sense impressions of smell—whether pleasant, painful, or neutral.
 You get disillusioned with the sense of taste, with flavors, with taste-consciousness, with sense impressions of taste, and with any sensation coming from sense impressions of taste—whether pleasant, painful, or neutral.
 You get disillusioned with the sense of touch, with tangibles, with touch-consciousness, with sense impressions of touch, and with any sensation coming from sense impressions of touch—whether pleasant, painful, or neutral.
 You get disillusioned with the mind, with mental phenomena, with mind-consciousness, with sense impressions of the mind, and with any sensation coming from sense impressions of the mind—whether pleasant, painful, or neutral.

 Being disillusioned, you lose desire.
 By losing desire, the mind gets liberated.
 When it is liberated, you will know it.
-You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there won’t be another life.”
+You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there is no hereafter.”

 That is what the Buddha said.
 The mendicants were pleased and enjoyed his words.
 And while this talk was given, by no longer taking anything up, the minds of those thousand mendicants were liberated from their defilements.